dsvictor/Ink-Paper/README.md

 # Ink Paper

-**A tactile, highly customizable theme blending the warmth of physical paper with modern workspace layouts, powered by the soothing Flexoki color palette.**
+**A highly customizable theme blending the warmth of physical paper with modern workspace layouts, powered by the soothing Flexoki color palette.**

 Ink Paper was built from the ground up to provide a distraction-free, visually unified writing experience.
 It strips away the heavy, opaque backgrounds of the default Obsidian UI, allowing a custom paper texture to flow seamlessly through your panes, sidebars, and active tabs.